krasimir/react-in-patterns/book/chapter-10/README.md

 };
 ```

 Ideally we don't want to specify the `contextTypes` every time when we need an access to the context.
 This detail may be wrapped again in a higher-order component.
-And even more, we may write an utility function that is more descriptive and helps us declare the exact wiring.
-I.e instead of accessing the context directly with `this.context.get('title')` we ask the higher-order component to get what we need and to pass it as props to our component.
+And even better, we may write an utility function that is more descriptive and helps us declare the exact wiring.
+I.e instead of accessing the context directly with `this.context.get('title')` we ask the higher-order component to get what we need and pass it as props to our component.
 For example:

 ```js
 // Title.jsx